sparors/laravel-ussd/readme.md

 }
 ```

-### Creating Decisions
+### Creating Decisions and Linking them with States

-Add your decision to the afterRendering method
+Add your decision to the afterRendering method and link them with states

 ``` php
 <?php